What is an SEO keyword?

 Whether users enter a complete sentence in the search bar or just type individual words, the central keywords of a search query are called keywords.

-Based on these terms, search algorithms comb through the indexes of websites and arrange the hits in the search results (SERPs) according to how closely they match these terms.
+Based on these terms, search algorithms comb through the indexes of websites and arrange the results in the search results (SERPs) according to how closely they match these terms.

 What are the different types of keywords?